-• Make sure you only undo the screws that are necessary to disassemble the instrument, and not the ones which hold each module together.
+- Make sure you only undo the screws that are necessary to disassemble the instrument, and not the ones which hold each module together.
 Each joint has several sets of screws holding it together.
-Only one set from each joint needs to be undone-the set which was added during assembly.
-For the joint between the vertical sensor and the hole lock, this is the middle set of screws; for that between the hole lock and the horizontal sensors, it is the lower set.
-The joint between the two horizontal sensors should not be dismantled.

-When you detach one module from the next, do not yank them apart, since doing this will damage the connectors inside.
+Only one set from each joint needs to be undone-the set which was added during assembly. - When you detach the sensor from the hole-lock module, do not yank them apart, since doing this will damage the connectors inside.
 Insert flat-head screwdrivers either side of the seal, and carefully lever both sides up simultaneously so that the modules remain parallel.
 You will need someone to support the upper module as you do this.